padhia/sfconn/README.md

 `entry()` decorator function:
 1. consumes standard Snowflake connection options (specified with `args()`)
 1. creates a connection object
-1. calls the decorated function with a connection object as first argument and any other script specific options that were specified on command line
+1. calls the decorated function with a connection object as first parameter and any other script specific options that were specified on command line

+`entry_opts()` decorator function:
+- Similar to `entry()` but passes a `dict` of options as the first parameter.
+This is useful for passing options to the `snowflake.snowpark.Session.builder.configs()` method

 **Example:**